-We represent five Black and Latino Chicagoans in a lawsuit against the Chicago Police Department (CPD) and City of Chicago seeking to end CPD’s practice of racially discriminatory mass traffic stops.
-Eric Wilkins, Mahari Bell, Essence Jefferson, José Manuel Almanza, Jr., and Jacquez Beasley all have been subjected to repeated traffic stops, and in certain cases, frisks and searches of their cars.
+We represent Black and Latino Chicagoans in a lawsuit against the City of Chicago seeking to end the Chicago Police Department’s (CPD) practice of racially discriminatory mass traffic stops.
+Plaintiffs Eric Wilkins, Mahari Bell, Essence Jefferson, José Manuel Almanza, Jr., and Jacquez Beasley all have been subjected to repeated traffic stops, and in certain cases, frisks and searches of their cars.
 We allege that their experiences are typical of the hundreds of thousands of discriminatory, pretextual traffic stops of drivers of color by CPD officers every year.

 Data alleged in the complaint shows that CPD officers are far more likely to pull over Black and Latino drivers.
 Since 2016, Black drivers in Chicago have been 4 to 7 times more likely than white drivers to be stopped by police; Latino drivers have been about twice as likely to be stopped as white drivers.
 The Chicago police are also far more likely to search Black and Latino drivers and their vehicles, even though the police are more likely to find illegal contraband in the vehicles of white drivers.